tc39/notes/meetings/2019-07/july-23.md

 RBN: I mean with the statement.
 There could be a try/with or try/using.
 Cover grammars would be required for `with` in this new context.

-SME: I think one expectation here is that we’d add a dispose symbol to the web api/additional APIs.
+SM: I think one expectation here is that we’d add a dispose symbol to the web api/additional APIs.
 Probably not everything’s going to be added all at once.
 You try to mitigate throwing when there is no dispose.
 For this particular case, the mechanism where you throw is after all the side effects already happen, so you get what you wanted out of the function already.
 The mechanism you have now will be too easy to ignore.

 RBN: So you’re suggesting to move the `dispose` to the end of the block?

-SME: Yes, maybe even having it outside.
+SM: Yes, maybe even having it outside.

 RBN: Could you create an issue on GitHub?
 That could be an interesting thing to discuss.
 One of the reasons we have aggregate errors is to not hide errors.
 If you have a case where you have multiple errors and you’re checking outside before you check inside those errors inside get swallowed.

-SME: Moving the check earlier would be good
+SM: Moving the check earlier would be good

 DT: Did you consider additional keywords on try (e.g. try/dispose)?
 That is, having an explicit section for dispose actions.